About India Wales

 Through our Year of Culture and India Wales we are doing three things: celebrating modern-day India’s relationship with Wales and the UK; connecting with young people in both countries and seeking to inspire them to build a relationship between India and Wales for the next 70 years.
 I hope we will also share the values of Wales with people in India creating new friendships and partnerships that stand us in good stead for the next 70 years

 Projects we are supporting

-We are delighted to announce the projects we are supporting; it’s a rich and diverse portfolio of high-profile projects that will bring together leading artists and arts organisations from India and Wales.
-The programme will feature multiple art forms - theatre, dance, visual arts, literature, music and applied arts and craft.
+We are supporting a rich and diverse portfolio of projects that bring together leading artists and arts organisations from India and Wales.
+The programme features multiple art forms: theatre, dance, visual arts, literature, music and applied arts and craft.

-Many of the projects will feature high-profile public performances and live and digital showcases.
-Others will work directly with communities through workshops and touring.
-The projects will take place throughout 2017 and 2018.
+Many projects include high-profile public performances and live and digital showcases.
+Others are working directly with communities through workshops and touring.
+The programme began in early 2017 and will continue into 2018.

 Programme of projects: